Intermittent downtimes

-All Library branches will be closed on Monday, February 17th.
+All Library locations will be closed on the following days for the Winter Holiday:

 Paradise Review